Understanding these core concepts will help you build effective Plot Twists.

 });

-Activities are the core data type in Plot, representing tasks, events, and notes.
+Threads are the core data type in Plot, representing tasks, events, and conversations.

-Think of an Activity as a thread on a messaging platform, and Notes as the messages in that thread.
-An Activity represents something done or to be done, while Notes represent the updates and details on that activity.
-Always create activities with an initial note, and add notes for updates rather than creating new activities.
+Think of a Thread as a thread on a messaging platform, and Notes as the messages in that thread.
+A Thread represents something done or to be done, while Notes represent the updates and details on that thread.
+Always create threads with an initial note, and add notes for updates rather than creating new threads.

 title: "Meeting notes from sync",